What we do

 Is Cascadia Wildlands an anti-hunting or anti-fishing group?

-Cascadia Wildlands—like many environmental and conservation groups—does not have a formal hunting and fishing policy.
-We believe that our actions should speak louder than our words.
-Our work to keep rivers clean and protect streamside buffers, curtail roads in wild areas, and halt the harmful effects of timber harvests and public lands grazing are all deeply pro-wildlife and pro-fisheries actions.
+No. Our work to keep rivers clean and protect streamside buffers, curtail roads in wild areas, and halt the harmful effects of reckless logging and public lands grazing are all deeply pro-wildlife and pro-fisheries actions.
 The same is true of our work to curb carbon-driven climate change that is drying up waterways, compromising critical grasslands and souring our oceans though acidification as well as our efforts to create new wilderness areas for future generations to enjoy.
 And our strident support for ethical, subsistence hunting and fishing—particularly in Alaska—only acts to put a punctuation point on this pro-wildlife conservation package.

 Where does my donation go?

 Efficiency is practically our middle name!
 We run an extremely tight ship and get a lot done on a tiny budget.
 More than 85% of donations go directly to protecting endangered forests, rivers, and critters.
 The remainder keeps our lights on and doors open!
-Please donate today!
+Our EIN # is: 93-1293019.
+Please make a tax-deductible donation today!

 Are you going to sell my information?